tech2peace/nft-weekend/eth/afternoon/README.md

 ## Provided Files

 - `WordPieceFactory.sol` -- An example of what you should have by the end of this session.
 Again, we recommend you to follow the instructions and try it out by yourselves and use the given file for final comparison.
-- `VRFv2Consumer.sol` -- an example for a contract that calls Chainlink's VRF.
+- `VRFv2Consumer.sol` -- An example for a contract that calls Chainlink's VRF.
 This file will be useful to understand how the interaction with the VRF oracle works.

 ## Instructions